ceejbot/fivebeans/README.md

 ## TODO

-Handle DEADLINE_SOON from the server.
+* Handle DEADLINE_SOON from the server.

+* Hacky manner of exposing logging to the job handlers is hacky.
+Also too tied to the specific logging engine.
+Replace.